zolyfarkas/spf4j/src/site/markdown/misc.md

  tracing information (Opentrace/Jaeger/...).
 In spf4j the main use case for something like this arised for the propagation of deadlines, which are fundamental when coding distributed systems.

- as such the ExecutionContext can be easilly created like:
+ as such the ExecutionContext can be easily created like:

  ```
  try (ExecutionContext ctx = ExecutionContexts.start("operation_name", timeout, timeUnit)) {